mmu-webdesign/l4-WPD-web-term-2/rwd-week-additional.md

 Some of you may want a 'sticky nav', a navigation bar (on desktop) that stays at the top of your screen, as the rest of the page scrolls.
 Derren's CodePen CodePen Home
 [Fixed div at particular screen sizes](https://codepen.io/wilsondmmu/pen/VwLPpBr) offers one solution.
 Another is to use the `Position: sticky;` element and attribute.
 See Daryll Jann's [CodePen, Position sticky](https://codepen.io/darylljann/pen/PpjwPM).
 Do be wary of using either Absolute, Relative, Fixed Positioning.
 It can be a sink hole to oblivion on a responsive design!

+## Video element

+If you want to add an original video (you will need the file) to your gallery instead of an image you can still use the `figure` and `figcaption` elements, but replace your `img` element with the `video` element.

+You will need to have at least an `.mp4` version of your video and preferably a `.webm` version.

+Read about [the `<video>` HTML element on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) for the correct syntax and attributes.

+Use a tool like [Miro Video Convertor](http://www.mirovideoconverter.com/) to create these file types.

+Remember to keep any video short.
+When you submit this assignment your project folder can't be more than 100mb.
+It should be MUCH smaller!

 ## Anything else?